What is Double Declining Balance Method?

-The Double Declining Balance (DDB) Method is a system designed to accelerate the cost recovery of any asset's depreciable base.
+The Double Declining Balance (DDB) Method is a system designed to accelerate the cost recovery of an asset's depreciable base.
 After all, most assets depreciate faster in their early years of service, and slower in their later years of service.
 The DDB method addresses that notion.

-In fact, as the name suggests, the DDB method results in a first-year depreciation expense of double the amount that could be expensed using the straight line method.
+In fact, as the name suggests, the DDB method results in a first-year depreciation expense of double the amount that could be expensed using the straight-line method.

-Another thing to keep in mind, is that unlike the straight-line method, the DDB method ignores the salvage value in its calculations -- unless taking the full DDB depreciation for a given year would cause the book value to drop below the salvage value.
+Another thing to keep in mind is that unlike the straight-line method, the DDB method ignores the salvage value in its calculations -- unless taking the full DDB depreciation for a given year would cause the book value to drop below the salvage value.
 In that case, only the excess of the depreciable base may be expensed for that year.

 To calculate DDB, you first calculate the straight-line depreciation (SLD) expense percentage based on the acquisition cost (adjusted basis) of the asset -- while ignoring the salvage value -- and then double that percentage to arrive at the DDB percentage.

 For example, if you purchased a machine costing $10,000, with a salvage value of $1,000 and a useful life of 5 years, the SLD rate would be equal to 100% divided by 5, or 20%.
 Next, double the SLD rate to get the DDB rate, which in this case would be 40%.